koka-lang/madoko/support/madoko-local/readme.md

 ```
 This starts a local server that only listens on the local host
 and does not accept connections from outside.
 It also shows
-that it connects using secure https with the madoko website, and
+that it connects using secure https with the Madoko website, and
-which local directory is accessible.
+which local directory is accessible within Madoko.

 Now open the browser and go to the listed url -- or you can use the
 `--launch` option to have `madoko-local` open the browser at that url